Finding the Best Places to Retire Since 2006!

 Is Alabama Considered Tax Friendly for Retirement?
 Yes

 Cons: Gulf Shores was mostly destroyed by Hurricane Frederick in 1979, damaged by Hurricane Ivan in 2004 and struck by Hurricane Katrina in 2005.
-It was barely touched by Hurricane Michael in 2018.
+It was barely touched by Hurricane Michael in 2018, but 2020's Hurricane Sally made landfall here and brought significant flooding and wind damage.
 The tornado risk is 45% higher than the national average.

 The Heart of Dixie was admitted to the Union on December 14, 1819.
 The Cotton State was a major player in both the American Civil War and the American Civil Rights Movement.
 Montgomery was once the capital of the Confederacy and also the heart of the Montgomery Bus Boycott.